connorturlan/petrol-price-viewer/README.md

 ## Todo

-- add price list for current map view
+- [x] add price list for current map view
+- [ ] custom icon for work
+- [x] add welcome splash
-- add rate limiting for requesting prices
+- [ ] add custom icons for different fuel brands
+- [ ] add donation and registration
+- [ ] make auth and registration flow nicer
+- [ ] allow for users to find petrol on their way to a custom temporary destination
+- [ ] allow filter for all, lowest, and route stations
+- [ ] add routed stations section to the price list
-- show when price was last updated
+- [ ] show when price was last updated
+- [ ] add rate limiting for requesting prices
+- [ ] add licence plate search
+- [ ] address search for home and work